occupe/Writeups-CTF/ASIS-CTF/Gsa File server/Readme.md

 let's try 128.199.40.185/panelmanager-0.1 ..
 FAIL!!!
 but as you can see in the description that said (that Scope is 128.199.40.185:*)

-you can check with nmap (becarfull with the scan tools) try the common port 8080 (FAIL) ..8081 (work) is a simple upload that's allow you to upload files (docx ..)
+try the common port 8080 (FAIL) ..8081 (work) as you can see is a simple upload that's allow you to upload files (docx ..)

 ![img](https://raw.githubusercontent.com/occupe/Writeups-CTF/master/ASIS-CTF/Gsa%20File%20server/images/099.PNG)